mohammadijoo/Java_Plot/README.md

   - Use different line styles (`SOLID`, `DASH_DASH`, `DOT_DOT`).
   - Format axes to 2 decimal places.

-This mirrors the first C++ example of multiple overlays on the same axes.

 ### Example 2: Plot from “set of vectors”